PowerDNS/pdns/docs/appendices/FAQ.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you have no external constraints, the :doc:`../backends/generic-mysql`, :doc:`../backends/generic-postgresql` and :doc:`../backends/generic-sqlite3` ones are probably the most used and complete.

-The Oracle backend also has happy users, the BIND backend is pretty capable too in fact, but many prefer a relational database.
+The bindbackend is also pretty capable too in fact, but many prefer a relational database.

 Can I launch multiple backends simultaneously?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^